Food Trip: 10 Must-Try Bicolano Foods

 Drive south.
 Taste the sizzling red chili peppers.
 Indulge yourself in the creamy taste of coco milk.
 Explore erupting flavors.
 Sniff mouth-watering aroma.
 Yes, your taste buds will urge you to come back for more peculiar native dishes.

 Heading for Bicol region’s best escapes?
 Complete the experience you’ll never forget by trying these 10 quirky flavors of the south.
-Be ready to battle against all the spicy stuff though.
-Water please!
+Be ready to battle against all the spicy stuff, though.
+Water, please!

 No one would ever think that ‘laing’ could be a great pizza crust topping, except the creative and innovative chefs of Small Talk Café in Legazpi City.
-Thumbs up to the Bicol version of an Italian cuisine.
+Thumbs up to the Bicol version of Italian cuisine.

 Another quirky dish served at Small Talk Café is the Pasta Pinangat.
 Pinangat is a popular laing dish in Bicol, particularly, the best ones are found in Camalig, Albay.
-Again, how could someone imagine a pasta with a twist of pinangat?
+Again, how could someone imagine pasta with a twist of pinangat?
 This is a must-try for food hunters!

 You think you had enough of Pinangat?
 Here’s another variety stuffed with crab meat.

 Binutong is indeed a fun way to eat rice.
-Rice for Binutong is cooked in coconut cream, sugar and salt.
+Rice for Binutong is cooked in coconut cream, sugar, and salt.
 It is packed in a layer of banana leaf.
 If you want to try Binutong, be sure to have it with a cup of hot cocoa and fried dried fish too.
 That would be the most awesome combination for it.

 Kinunot na Pagi

-Kinunot na Pagi is made of shredded sting ray and malunggay leaves cooked in coconut milk.
+Kinunot na Pagi is made of shredded sting rays and malunggay leaves cooked in coconut milk.
 Some have tried a smoky version of it by applying the same method used in Tinutungan na Manok.
 And that worked like no joke!

 Tinutungan na Manok

 This is also called Adobong Manok sa Sinunog na gata.
 It may look very homey and simple, but behind this dish is a laborious cooking task.
-As its name suggests, (“tinutong” means toasted) you first need to toast the coco meat through a burnt charcoal directly placed in it, before squeezing out its milk.
+As its name suggests, (“tinutong” means toasted) you first need to toast the coco meat through burnt charcoal directly placed in it, before squeezing out its milk.
 This gives the dish a smoky, creamy fusion of flavors.
-Native chicken and unripe chops of papaya fruit are cooked together in the coco milk.
+Native chicken and unripe chops of papaya fruit are cooked together in coco milk.
 Why not try this peculiar take on chicken?

 Kinagang is a specialty of Sorsogon province.
-It is a combination of buko, scallions, crabmeat and lemongrass.
+It is a combination of buko, scallions, crabmeat, and lemongrass.
 A perfect treat for seafood lovers.

 During cold ber’ months, a bowl of Kinalas would be great.
 This dish is mami’s Bicolano version.
-What gives it a punch is the flesh that fell off the cow or pig’s head boiled for a couple of hours.
+What gives it a punch is a flesh that fell off the cow or pig’s head boiled for a couple of hours.
 The soup is best enjoyed with chili paste put in it.
 Think about a local exotic version of Korea’s Jjampong.

 Pancit Bato/Pancit Bicol

 Pancit is an all-time Filipino favorite snack.
 Among the many varieties of pancit is Pancit Bato.
 The noodles used for cooking the dish originated from Bato, Camarines Sur.
 This version of pancit is really good, you have to satisfy yourself with more than just one serving.

 Ever tried one of these?
 If not, don’t miss anything from the list.
-Hit the best of the south, otherwise, Mayon will be mad.
+Hit the best of the south; otherwise, Mayon will be mad.
 Try them now!